FarukValjevac/ApiRefactoring/Arch/README.md

 1.  **Authentication & Authorization**: JWT/OAuth validation is enforced at the API Gateway.
 Users can only export their own data.
 2.  **Data Protection**: Data is encrypted both in transit (TLS) and at rest (S3 Server-Side Encryption).
 3.  **Secure Access**: Pre-signed URLs provide secure, time-limited access to files, preventing permanent public links.
-4.  **Compliance**: Supports GDPR-compliant data handling and provides audit logging for all export activity.

-## 💰 Cost Optimization

-1.  **Compute**: Use of Spot Instances for export workers and auto-scaling to match demand.
-2.  **Storage**: S3 lifecycle policies and intelligent tiering manage storage costs, with compression for large files.
-3.  **Data Transfer**: Regional S3 buckets and CloudFront for downloads reduce egress costs.

 ### ⏱️ Time Estimation